MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 In this module, we combined the Contoso Coffee Machine Request solution with the business approval created in the [first approval](./first-approval.md) module.
 A Power Automate cloud flow was created combining a Dataverse trigger for the Machine Order table and the Approvals kit connector to begin a selected business approval process.

 The **Business Approval Manager** application was used to view the results of the completed Business Approval.
-If there was an error in the process or the stage was not completed, the instance status would be **Running** or **Error**.
+If there was an error in the process or the stage wasn't completed, the instance status would be **Running** or **Error**.

 > [!div class="nextstepaction"]
 > [Next step: Add conditions and stages](add-conditional-stages.md)